Charles and Camilla: a history of their romance

 They met and fell in love in their early twenties, enjoying a “blissful” 18-month romance in which the young Prince Charles pursued Camilla with elaborately worded love notes and late-night telephone chats.
 Why, then, did he end up marrying Lady Diana Spencer instead?
-As the third series of The Crown returns, royal expert Marlene Koenig explores the history of Prince Charles and Camilla, Duchess of Cornwall’s love affair
+Royal expert Marlene Koenig explores the history of Prince Charles and Camilla, Duchess of Cornwall’s love affair...

 Thirty-four years after their first meeting, the Prince of Wales and Camilla Parker Bowles were finally married on 9 April 2005.
 Their long-term relationship as friends and lovers was summed up in The Sunday Telegraph's headline: “Husband and wife – at last.”

-It was in the summer of 1971, when Charles, then 22, first met Camilla Rosemary Shand.
-A legend has been fostered that the couple were introduced at a polo match at Smith’s Lawn in Windsor, but, according to Jonathan Dimbleby’s authorised biography, The Prince of Wales (1994), the introduction was in fact made by a mutual friend, Lucia Santa Cruz, daughter of the Chilean ambassador to the United Kingdom, whom Charles had met when he was a student at Cambridge.
+It was in the summer of 1971, when Prince Charles, then 22, first met Camilla Rosemary Shand, who was 24.
+A legend has been fostered that the couple were introduced at a polo match at Smith's Lawn in Windsor, but, according to Jonathan Dimbleby's authorised biography, The Prince of Wales (1994), the introduction was in fact made by a mutual friend, Lucia Santa Cruz, daughter of the Chilean ambassador to the United Kingdom, whom Charles had met when he was a student at Cambridge.

 It was reportedly an “instant attraction” between Charles and Camilla.
 During an 18-month period their friendship blossomed into a love affair.
 They shared a lot in common, including an appreciation for the comedy of The Goon Show, a BBC radio series devised by Spike Milligan.
 Charles also liked that Camilla was very much at home in “the country with horses and hunting.”

-Camilla had been involved in an on-and-off relationship with Andrew Parker Bowles, an officer in the Blues and Royals [a British Army regiment], that began when she was 19.
+Camilla had been involved in an on-and-off relationship with Andrew Parker Bowles, an officer in the Royal Horse Guard, that began when she was 17.
 But Andrew was said to have a roving eye and was involved with several women at the same time.
-In 1970 he dated Charles’s younger sister, Princess Anne, as they shared a common interest in horses, but marriage between the pair was out of the question as Andrew was Roman Catholic.
+In 1970 he dated Charles's younger sister, Princess Anne, as they shared a common interest in horses, but marriage between the pair was out of the question as Andrew was Roman Catholic.

 Charles knew that his parents would not approve of the relationship.
 This view was supported by his godmother, Patricia, 2nd Countess Mountbatten of Burma, who later told biographer Gyles Brandreth that the marriage “wouldn't have been possible, not then.
 Camilla had a ‘history’ – and you didn't want a past that hung about.”
 Charles wrote to Lord Mountbatten lamenting that this was “the last time I shall see her for eight months”, after he and Camilla parted after their final weekend together.